TerraFirma-Foundation-Systems/group_reporter/readme.md

-# Group Reporter
+# Group Reader

-SSO Reporter is a tool to monitor users in Microsoft Azure AD who are not in a specified group and create a ticket in FreshService with the list of these users.
+Group Reader is a tool to monitor users in Microsoft Azure AD who are not in a specified group and create a ticket in FreshService with the list of these users.
 It is designed to run on a schedule and can be deployed using Docker.

 ## Features